namin/argument-debugger/output.md

 🔍 ISSUES FOUND:
   - missing_link: No logical connection from premises to conclusion c3

-🔧 SUGGESTED REPAIRS:
+🔧 SUGGESTED REPAIRS (ranked):
+  1. [add_premise] Score: 0.54
-  - add_premise: Add bridging premise to connect existing claims to c3 → "Here's a bridging premise that connects the premises to the conclusion, along with an explanation:
+     Add bridging premise to connect existing claims to c3 → "Here's a bridging premise that makes the argument valid (though not necessarily sound or ethical):

-**Bridging Premise:** Someone who engages in disruptive or illegal behavior (like getting arrested for protesting) thereby demonstrates a lack of credibility, objectivity, or sound judgment that invalidates their arguments on related subjects.

-**Explanation:**

-*   The bridging premise explicitly connects Dr. Johnson's arrest (a specific type of behavior) to a general decline in argument strength.
-*   It states that certain actions automatically undermine the validity of someone's arguments, irrespective of the arguments' merits.
-*   It creates a clear pathway from the premises (Dr. Johnson's actions) to the conclusion (we should ignore their arguments).

-**Why this works:**

-The bridging premise provides the *missing link* in the argument.
-It offers a general principle that says engaging in *that type* of action negates their argument, which enables moving from the premises about Dr. Johnson to the conclusion about ignoring Dr. Johnson.
+*   **Bridging Premise:** If someone advocates for a position and engages in illegal or disruptive actions related to that position, their arguments should be dismissed regardless of their merit.

+**Explanation**

+The premise connects the *action* (Dr. Johnson's arrest) to the *argument* (for climate action).
+It asserts a general rule that allows us to dismiss someone's arguments based solely on their actions, specifically illegal or disruptive actions related to the argument's subject.

-**Important Note:**
+**Important Considerations**

-This bridging premise is highly questionable.
-A person's actions don't necessarily invalidate their arguments.
-However, this premise does create a logically valid argument (even if the conclusion is not sound)."
+*   **Validity vs. Soundness:** This premise makes the argument *logically valid* because *IF* the premise is true, and the premises are true, then the conclusion *must* be true.
+However, the premise itself is highly questionable.
+It's a form of ad hominem, attacking the person rather than the argument.
+*   **Alternative Interpretations:** Many people would disagree with this bridging premise.
+They might argue that a person's actions, even illegal ones, don't necessarily invalidate their arguments."
+     (Scores: minimality=0.20, plausibility=0.80, relevance=1.00, evidence_quality=0.00)

 ## EXAMPLE 9
 Argument: If we allow same-sex marriage, people will want to marry animals.